Free school meals

 When to reapply

-Due to the roll out of Universal Credit, all pupils that are currently eligible for free school meals will be protected until the end of the school stage they are in on 31 March 2022.
+Due to the roll-out of Universal Credit, all pupils who are currently eligible for free school meals will be protected until the end of the school stage they are in on 31 March 2022 (primary/secondary/sixth form).

 Children do not receive free school meals in college.